dart-lang/language/working/2364 - primary constructors/feature-specification.md

 parameters.*

-The declaring parameter list of the declaring header constructor introduces a new scope, the _declaring parameter scope_, whose enclosing scope is the type parameter scope of _D_, if any, and otherwise the enclosing library scope.
-The body scope of _D_ has the declaring parameter scope as its enclosing scope.
+The declaring parameter list of the declaring header constructor introduces a new scope, the _primary initializer scope_, whose enclosing scope is the body scope of _D_.
+Every primary parameter is entered into this scope.

-*This implies that every parameter of the declaring header constructor is in scope in the class body, unless the class body has a declaration with the same name (which would shadow the parameter).*

-A compile-time error occurs if an identifier resolves to a declaring header constructor parameter, unless the identifier occurs in an initializing expression of a non-late instance variable declaration.

-*We can only use these parameters when it is guaranteed that the declaring header constructor is currently being executed.*

-Assume that the declaring header constructor has a declaring parameter with the name `n`, or an initializing formal parameter with the name `n`.
-Assume that an initializing expression of a non-late instance variable contains an identifier expression of the form `n` which is resolved as a reference to the instance variable which is initialized by said parameter *(that instance variable must also have the name `n`)*.
-In this case, the identifier expression evaluates to the value of the parameter.

-*This means that initializing expressions can, apparently, use the value of instance variables declared by the same class (not, e.g., inherited ones).
-They will actually get the value of the declaring header parameter, but this value is also guaranteed to be the initial value of the corresponding instance variable.*

-*Note that it only applies to identifier expressions.
-In particular, this does not allow initializing expressions to assign to other instance variables.*
+The same parameter list also introduces the _primary parameter scope_, whose enclosing scope is also the body scope of the class.
+Every primary parameter which is not declaring and not initializing is entered into this scope.

+The primary initializer scope is the current scope for the initializing expression, if any, of each non-late instance variable declaration.
+It is also the current scope for the initializer list in the body part of the declaring header constructor, if any.

+The primary parameter scope is the current scope for the body of the body part of the declaring header constructor, if any.

+*The point is that the constructor body should have access to the "regular" parameters, but it should have access to the instance variables rather than the declaring or initializing parameters with the same names, also in the case of a declaring header constructor with a body in the class body.
+With an in-body declaring constructor, these rules just repeat what is already specified for the scoping of other constructors.*

+*This scoping structure is highly unusual because the declaring parameter list of a primary constructor is outside the class body, and yet it is treated as if it were nested inside the body, and occurring in multiple locations!
+However, this ensures that the non-late variable initializers are treated the same as the initializer elements of an ordinary non-declaring constructor.
+Note that this only occurs when the class has a primary constructor, it does not occur when the class has an in-body declaring constructor, or when it does not have any declaring constructors at all.
+There is no access to any constructor parameters in the initializing expression of a non-late instance variable in those cases.*

 The following errors apply to formal parameters of a declaring constructor, be it in the header or in the body.
-Let _p_ be a formal parameter of a declaring constructor in a class `C`:
+Let _p_ be a formal parameter of a declaring constructor in a class, enum, or extension type declaration _D_ named `C`:

-A compile-time error occurs if _p_ contains a term of the form `this.v`, or `super.v` where `v` is an identifier, and _p_ has the modifier `covariant`. *For example, `required covariant int this.v` is an error.*
+A compile-time error occurs if _p_ contains a term of the form `this.v`, or `super.v` where `v` is an identifier, and _p_ has the modifier `covariant`. *For example, `required covariant int this.v` is an error.
+The reason for this error is that the modifier `covariant` must be specified on the declaration of `v` which is known to exist, not on the parameter.*

 A compile-time error occurs if _p_ has both of the modifiers `covariant` and `final`. *A final instance variable cannot be covariant, because being